French Numbers From 1 To 30

 Q: Are there any exceptions to the rules mentioned above?

 A: The French number system is generally consistent, but regional variations in pronunciation may exist.
-Mastering the core rules will allow you to navigate the vast majority of number-related situations.
+Mastering the core rules will allow you to manage the vast majority of number-related situations.

 Q: How can I improve my pronunciation?

 A: Immerse yourself in the language.
-Listen to French speakers, use pronunciation guides, and record yourself speaking to identify areas for improvement.
-Don't be afraid to make mistakes; it's part of the learning process.
+Which means listen to French speakers, use pronunciation guides, and record yourself speaking to identify areas for improvement.
+Don't be afraid to make mistakes; it's part of the learning process Easy to understand, harder to ignore..

 Q: What resources can I use to further my learning?